SnkSynthesis/deadline-dodge/lfsr-decoder-logic/README.md

 # LFSR + Decoder Logic
 This is the logic that decides which column to spawn a rock in.

 We are using the LFSR as our psuedorandom number generator.
 3 of 4 taps are used on the LFSR so the falling rocks have a longer sequence with repetitions to seem more random.
+A 4-bit LFSR has a longer sequence (more than double) than a 3-bit LFSR (15 vs 7).

 The decoded sequence is as follows: